Pentax K-1 vs Sony A7R III

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the K-1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II, while the A7R III was followed by the Sony A7R IV.
+Both the K-1 and the A7R III have been discontinued, but can regularly be found used on eBay.
+The K-1 was replaced by the Pentax K-1 II, while the A7R III was followed by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-1 Manual (free pdf) or the online Sony A7R III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Pentax K-1 and the Sony A7R III?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.